wibosco/CoreDataServices/README.md

 CoreDataServices has the following implementation of Core Data stack:

-* One  `NSManagedObjectContext` using the `NSMainQueueConcurrencyType` concurrency type that is attached directly to the `PersistentStoreCoordinator` - the intention is for this context to only be used on the main-thread.
+* One  `NSManagedObjectContext` using the `.mainQueueConcurrencyType` concurrency type that is attached directly to the `PersistentStoreCoordinator` - the intention is for this context to only be used on the main-thread.
-* One  `NSManagedObjectContext` using the `NSPrivateQueueConcurrencyType` concurrency type that has the `NSMainQueueConcurrencyType` context as it's parent - the intention is for this context to only be used on background-threads.
+* One  `NSManagedObjectContext` using the `.privateQueueConcurrencyType` concurrency type that has the `.mainQueueConcurrencyType` context as it's parent - the intention is for this context to only be used on background-threads.

 CoreDataServices uses the newer main/private concurrency solution rather than confinement concurrency as it offers conceptually the easiest solution.
 However in order for this to behave as expected when on a background-thread you will need to ensure that you use either `perform` or `performAndWait` to access the background-thread context. to ensure that the context is being used on the correct thread.